jbhopkins/bioxtasraw/docs/source/tutorial/s3_masking.rst

         it and selecting resize.

-    *   *Tip:* You can create a rectangle of defined position and size by entering the x and y coordiantes of the bottom left corner and the width and height of the rectangle then clicking 'Create'.
+    *   *Tip:* You can create a rectangle of defined position and size by entering the x and y coordinates of the bottom left corner and the width and height of the rectangle then clicking 'Create'.

 #.
-If the mask is not perfectly centered, click and drag it until it's centere.d
+If the mask is not perfectly centered, click and drag it until it's centered.

 #.
 If the mask is too large or small once centered, right click and click resize.
     Then move the mouse pointer to resize the mask, and click once to set the new size.